ctberthiaume/gdcp/README.md

 These commands may require superuser privileges, e.g. `sudo`.

-Now make place `gdcp` somwhere in your path and make sure it's executable.
+Now place `gdcp` somwhere in your path and make sure it's executable.
 For example, if `~/bin` is in your path

     $ git clone https://github.com/ctberthiaume/gdcp.git
     $ cp gdcp/gdcp ~/bin